 In addition to federal taxes paid for Social Security and Medicare, certain states and local governments may also impose taxes for disability funds and worker’s compensation funds.

 Is FICA Tax the Same as Federal Income Tax?

 While both federal income tax and FICA taxes are employment taxes that employers must withhold from an employee’s paychecks, there are some fundamental differences between the two components of U.S. federal payroll taxes

-Also, when calculating your federal income tax, you can claim deductions on student loans, mortgage interest, state and local taxes and contributions to a charitable organization, in the form of a standard deduction or as the sum of itemized deductions.
-You cannot claim deductions when the employer calculates the FICA taxes from your paycheck.
+Also, when calculating your federal income tax, you can claim deductions for things like student loan interest, mortgage interest, state and local taxes and contributions to a charitable organization.
+These deductions do not apply when the employer calculates the FICA taxes from your paycheck.

 The federal income tax is a progressive tax that is affected by your tax filing status.
 This means that the higher your income, the higher is the tax rate.
 The individual tax rates can range from ten to thirty-seven percent.

 In contrast, the FICA taxes which includes Social Security tax and Medicare tax, are not affected by your filing status.
 A flat tax percentage is calculated and deducted from your salary.

 This tax is actually a regressive tax in that it only applies to a certain amount of earned income each year, known as the contribution and benefit base, which increases most years due to inflation.

 FICA is not included in federal income taxes.
 While both these taxes use the gross wages of the employee as the starting point, they are two separate components that are calculated independently.
 The Medicare and Social Security taxes rarely affect your federal income tax or refunds.